-Tibet is the most interesting, vast, remote, exotic and inspiring than anyone can imagine.
-With world's tallest mountains, highest lakes and greatest river systems, as well as spectacular hot springs, forested valleys and even volcanoes.
-Nomads remain at the same condition as they were one hundred years ago.
-Wandering throughout the plateau in the winter and summer camps the nomads manage to survive from their yak herds.
-The monasteries, mountains, fascinating landscape, enormous lakes and holy mountains are defiantly a wonder for 21st century will make the visitors of the Tibet always entertain.
+Tibet is a truly fascinating and inspiring place, with some of the tallest mountains, highest lakes, and greatest river systems in the world, as well as hot springs, forests, valleys, and even volcanoes.
+Nomads in Tibet still live in the same way they did a hundred years ago, moving throughout the plateau with their yak herds in the winter and summer camps.
+The monasteries, mountains, breathtaking landscapes, and holy mountains are a marvel for the 21st century and are sure to keep visitors to Tibet entertained.

-After centuries of virtual isolation Tibet is cautiously opened up to the western world since last few years.
-Officially, China has only opened the doors for travelers.
-All foreign visitors to Tibet need one or more permits.
-The basic one is the Tibet Tourism Bureau (TTB) permit, which can be issued to you by Chinese travel agencies that handle Tibet, or by the Chinese embassy in Kathmandu on proof of purchasing a package tour.
-Some parts of Tibet also require an Aliens' Travel Permit (ATP), which is issued by the Public Security Bureau (PSB) in major Tibetan cities like Lhasa, Xigatse and Ali.
-The list of regions that require ATPs changes constantly.
+In recent years, Tibet has cautiously opened up to the Western world, but access is still restricted.
+Only foreign travelers are allowed to visit Tibet, and they must obtain one or more permits.
+The basic permit is the Tibet Tourism Bureau (TTB) permit, which can be obtained from Chinese travel agencies or the Chinese embassy in Kathmandu with proof of purchasing a package tour.
+Some parts of Tibet also require an Aliens' Travel Permit (ATP), which is issued by the Public Security Bureau (PSB) in major Tibetan cities like Lhasa, Xigatse, and Ali.
+The list of regions that require ATPs changes frequently.

-Tibet is accessible from Nepal both by air and by road.
-Lhasa, the capital city of Tibet Autonomous Region (TAR) in China, has an airport.
-Air flight between Kathmandu is seasonal from end of March till end of October.
-There are three flights in a week between Kathmandu and Lhasa: Tuesday, Thursday, and Saturday.
-However there are daily flights between Lhasa and Beijing and Lhasa and Chengdu throughout the air.
+Tibet is accessible from Nepal by air or road.
+Lhasa, the capital of the Tibet Autonomous Region (TAR) in China, has an airport.
+Flights between Kathmandu and Lhasa are seasonal and run from the end of March to the end of October, with three flights per week on Tuesdays, Thursdays, and Saturdays.
+However, there are daily flights between Lhasa and Beijing and Lhasa and Chengdu throughout the year.

-Entering Tibet you feel as though you've entered an entirely different world.
-Trip to Tibet is not a common experience as the travelling can be hard, adventurous and often unpredictable.
-Due to the high altitude travelers with a problem of heart, lung or anemia should consult a physician before to prepare.
-Most people will experience some of the minor symptoms and discomfort of High altitude sickness, until their body adjusts to the elevation.
-This can take from a few hours to couple of days, depending on the individual.
+A trip to Tibet is not a common experience as the journey can be challenging and unpredictable.
+Due to the high altitude, it is recommended that travelers with heart, lung, or anemia issues consult a physician before departing.
+Most people will experience some minor symptoms and discomfort from altitude sickness until their bodies adjust to the elevation, which can take a few hours to a couple of days depending on the individual.
 Very rare cases of acute altitude sickness have been reported.
-Warm clothes are required for the frosty cold of From Oct - March.
-From April - September light clothes are better to make comfortable in hot weather.
-However a jacket and a sweater are advised throughout the year, the weather may unexpectedly change at any time.